 - Interface considerations or Operable Parts (here is tech primer by U.S. Access Board)

 - Assistive considerations – user controls such as Braille and Tactile guidance

 - Hardware assistive device inventory (audio jack e.g.)

-- Does your application extend to assistive technologies ( Example: ICT with a display screen shall be speech-output enabled for full and independent use by individuals with vision impairments.)
+- Does your application use or accomodate assistive technologies ( Example: ICT with a display screen shall be speech-output enabled for full and independent use by individuals with vision impairments.)

-- The Big Seven – captions, contrast, audio, focus, target size, errors and labels
+- The Big Seven to consider – captions, contrast, audio, focus, target size, errors and labels

 - Assisted interface – review available tactile interface devices (AudioPad, NavPad e.g. — in early iteration these were what we called “Trace devices”)